 Managers should agree a timescale with the colleague for the improvements to be made.
 This will depend on the type of role and the length of time the manager expects it will take to see an improvement in their performance.
 It’ll usually be a minimum of four weeks, although may be less than this if we believe we should be able to see an improvement sooner.

-After the meeting, the colleague will be sent a Performance Improvement letter (template letter PIP3 - find on the intranet), including a copy of the agreed Performance Improvement Plan.
+After the meeting, the colleague will be sent a Performance Improvement letter (template letter PIP3, below), including a copy of the agreed Performance Improvement Plan.

 Rearranging performance improvement meetings

 Colleagues should do their best to attend, but if they or their chosen representative can’t make it, they should tell the manager holding the meeting as soon as possible letting them know dates and times they can make and the manager will try to rearrange it for a time that works for everyone.

 If the colleague doesn’t turn up for the meeting, without telling us in advance, we’ll rearrange it and write to confirm the new details using template letter PIP2 (below).

 If they don’t turn up for the rearranged meeting, we’ll deal with the matter under the Disciplinary Process – unless there are exceptional circumstances, in which case we’ll rearrange it once more.